jmontanholi/jmontanholi/README.md

 ---
 * ## I am currently a full-time student at Microverse.
 Working hard to be a full-stack developer!!! :computer:
-     * ### Throughout the course I will learn tons of technical skills such as Ruby, Rails, JavaScript, React and Redux. :scream:
+     * ### Throughout the course I will learn tons of technical skills such as Ruby, Rails, JavaScript, React and Redux.
-     * #### Currently on the course I am learning how to really master HTML and CSS to create not only beautiful and responsive websites but also readable and semantic code! :sunglasses:
+     * #### Currently on the course I am learning how to really master HTML and CSS to create not only beautiful and responsive websites but also readable and semantic code!
      * #### Other really important part of the course are the Soft Skills projects, where we learn how to combine our technical skills with great teamwork and professionalism!!
        * ##### We also change partners and teams every now and then to learn how to work with different people, teamwork is always the best way to complete a task!! :busts_in_silhouette:
 ---